Austin Krajicek: 2018–2020: First ATP title, top 50 debut

+2021: Masters final, Olympic semifinalist, new partner Dodig

 Partnering Vasek Pospisil, he reached his tenth final at the 2021 Hall of Fame Open where he lost to fellow Americans Jack Sock and William Blumberg.

 At the Olympics, he reached the semifinals partnering again with Tennys Sandgren where they lost to eventual champions Mate Pavic and Nikola Mektic.
-The pair lost subsequently in the bronze medal match to the New Zealand pair of Marcus Daniell and Michael Venus.
+The pair lost in the bronze medal match to the New Zealand pair of Marcus Daniell and Michael Venus.

-Partnering with Steve Johnson, he reached his first Masters 1000 final at the 2021 Western & Southern Open in Cincinnati defeating No. 3 seeded Colombian pair Juan Sebastián Cabal and Robert Farah in a tight three-set match.
+Partnering with Steve Johnson, he reached his first Masters 1000 final at the 2021 Western & Southern Open in Cincinnati, defeating Colombian pair Juan Sebastián Cabal and Robert Farah in a tight three-set match.
 The pair last competed at the 2020 edition of the Cincinnati Masters where they reached the semifinals.

-With new partner Ivan Dodig, he reached the final at the 2021 Winston-Salem Open and won the title at the 2022 ATP Lyon Open.
+With new partner Ivan Dodig, he reached the final at the 2021 Winston-Salem Open.

+2022: First major final, world No. 9, ATP finals

+He won the title at the 2022 ATP Lyon Open with Ivan Dodig, their first as a team.

-At the 2022 French Open he reached his first Grand Slam final in his career also partnering with Dodig defeating en route World No. 1 and No. 2 and top seeds Joe Salisbury and Rajeev Ram and saving five match points in the quarterfinals.
+At the 2022 French Open, he reached the first major final in his career, partnering with Dodig and defeating top seeds Joe Salisbury and Rajeev Ram in the quarterfinals.
 They lost to Marcelo Arevalo and Jean Julien Rojer in the final.
-As a result he made his debut in the top 25 and became the American No. 2 player after Rajeev Ram.
+As a result, he made his debut in the top 25 and became the American No. 2 player after Rajeev Ram.

-At the 2022 Halle Open and the 2022 Eastbourne International he reached the semifinals with Dodig.
-As a result he reached the top 20 at World No. 19 in the doubles rankings on 27 June 2022, and a couple of weeks later the top 15 on 11 July 2022.
+At Halle and Eastbourne, he reached the semifinals with Dodig.
+As a result, he reached world No. 19 in the doubles rankings on June 27, and a couple of weeks later the top 15 on July 11.

-At the ATP 500 2022 Citi Open, he reached his 15th final.
-Then he reached his 16th at the 2022 Firenze Open defeating Nicolas Mahut and Édouard Roger-Vasselin.

-At the 2022 Tennis Napoli Cup he won his second title with Dodig as a team defeating home favorites Lorenzo Sonego / Andrea Vavassori to reach their fifth final of 2022 and Australian duo Matthew Ebden/John Peers in the final.
+At the ATP 500 Washington Open, he reached his 15th final, and then his 16th at the 2022 Firenze Open defeating Nicolas Mahut and Édouard Roger-Vasselin.
+At the 2022 Tennis Napoli Cup, he won his second title with Dodig as a team, defeating home favorites Lorenzo Sonego and Andrea Vavassori to reach their fifth final of 2022 and Australian duo Matthew Ebden and John Peers in the final.

-He reached his third straight and sixth final for the season with Dodig at the ATP 500 2022 Swiss Indoors in Basel defeating top seeds Arevalo/Rojer and the Kazakhstani duo of Andrey Golubev and Aleksandr Nedovyesov en route.
-The team won their third title together defeating Mahut/Roger-Vasselin.
+He reached his third straight and sixth final for the season with Dodig at the ATP 500 2022 Swiss Indoors in Basel, defeating top seeds Arevalo/Rojer and the Kazakhstani duo of Andrey Golubev and Aleksandr Nedovyesov en route.
+The team won their third title together by defeating Mahut/Roger-Vasselin.

-At the 2022 Rolex Paris Masters the pair Dodig/Krajicek reached the semifinals defeating Belgian pair Sander Gille/Joran Vliegen and top seeds Rajeev Ram/Joe Salisbury to reach their seventh final for the season climbing to World No. 9 and World No. 10 respectively.
-On 5 November, the pair qualified for the 2022 ATP Finals after defeating German duo Kevin Krawietz and Andreas Mies to reach their seventh final of 2022 as a team and eight for Dodig.
-Krajicek reached world No. 9 in the rankings on 7 November 2022 and finished the year ranked No. 10 on 21 November 2022.
+At the Paris Masters, Krajicek and Dodig reached the semifinals, defeating Belgian pair Sander Gille/Joran Vliegen and top seeds Rajeev Ram/Joe Salisbury to reach their seventh final for the season.
+On 5 November, the pair qualified for the 2022 ATP Finals after defeating German duo Kevin Krawietz and Andreas Mies to reach their seventh final of 2022 as a team.
+Krajicek reached world No. 9 in the rankings on November 7, 2022 and finished the year ranked No. 10 on November 21, 2022.